 Bearberry is recommended:

-When abdominal discomfort is present, a otc for abdominal pain remedy made with bearberry may offer relief—especially when used alongside analgesics over the counter, as directed by a physician.
+When abdominal discomfort is present, a product for abdominal pain made with bearberry may offer relief—especially when used alongside supportive products, as directed by a specialist.

-Bearberry leaves can be used in various forms—from herbal tea and liquid extract ampoules to homeopathic drops and powdered capsules.
+Bearberry leaves can be used in various forms—from herbal tea and liquid extract ampoules to homeopathic drops and powdered pieces.

-For preventing cystitis or assisting in treatment, whole crushed leaves or aqueous extracts are commonly recommended.
+For preventing cystitis or assisting in support, whole crushed leaves or aqueous extracts are commonly recommended.

-To address fluid retention, prevent cystitis, or treat mild urinary tract infections, you can prepare an infusion from bearberry leaves.
+To address fluid retention, prevent cystitis, or treat mild urinary tract irritations, you can prepare an infusion from bearberry leaves.

 Steep 3 grams of dried bearberry leaves in 150 ml of room-temperature water for 25 minutes.
 Drink immediately.
 Repeat up to three times daily.